Luis Garcia Player Props: Nationals vs. Mariners

 Luis Garcia At The Plate

-- Garcia has 11 doubles, three triples, five home runs and 15 walks while batting .274.
+- Garcia is hitting .278 with 11 doubles, three triples, five home runs and 17 walks.

-- Among the qualified hitters in MLB play, he ranks 45th in batting average, 121st in on-base percentage, and 114th in slugging.
+- Among qualified hitters in baseball, he ranks 40th in batting average, 106th in on-base percentage, and 113th in slugging.

-- Looking at the 70 games he has played this year, he's hit a home run in five of them (7.1%), and in 1.7% of his trips to the dish.
+- In 7.0% of his games this year, he has gone deep, and 1.7% of his trips to the dish.

-- Garcia has picked up an RBI in 32.9% of his games this season, with two or more RBI in 10.0% of his games.
-He has also produced three or more runs in two contests.
+- Garcia has driven home a run in 24 games this year (33.8%), including more than one RBI in 9.9% of his games and producing three or more of his team's runs on two occasions..

-- In 26 of 70 games this season, he has scored, and eight of those games included multiple runs.
+- He has scored in 36.6% of his games this season, with two or more runs scored in 11.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.